 Disabling Chrome is almost the same as Uninstall since it will no longer be visible on the app drawer and no running processes.
 But, the app will still be available in phone storage.

-Why Uninstall Google Chrome?
+Why Uninstall Chrome?

 Then what makes us think about uninstalling the program?

-Clear Data and Cache Before Uninstalling Chrome
+Clear Data and Cache

 Caches acquire a good amount of storage memory.
-Most of which is filled with unnecessary information, and this results in slowing down your phone.
-It also leads to some additional problems include invalid login attempts and the irrelevant response errors from a few sites.
+Most of which is filled with unnecessary information, slowing down your phone.
+It also leads to additional problems, including invalid login attempts and irrelevant response errors from a few sites.
 Hence, it becomes essential to clear your browsing data periodically.

 - Go to the Settings tab.

-- Next, tap on Clear browsing data.
+- Tap on the Clear browsing data tab.

 - Check all the boxes under the BASIC tab.

 - Hit the command button.

-In other devices such as PCs or iPhones and iPad, removing Google Chrome is as simple as any other apps.
-However, when it comes to Android devices, Chrome is pre-installed and already set as your default browser.
-Hence, we cannot simply uninstall it the way we are removing the other apps.
+Removing Google Chrome is as simple as any other app on devices like PCs, iPhones, and iPad.
+However, Chrome is pre-installed and already set as your default browser for Android devices.
+Hence, we cannot simply uninstall it as we remove the other apps.
 But again, there is no rocket science behind it.